-Through collaboration with experts over the years, internal research, and our work with many of the country’s wealthiest families, we have identified 25 non-financial best practices that we believe enhance a family’s ability to sustain their wealth across generations.
-These best practices can be summarized as follows:
+Through collaboration with experts over the years, internal research, and our work with some of the world’s wealthiest families, we have identified 25 non-financial best practices that we believe enhance a family’s ability to sustain their wealth across generations.
+These best practices can be summarized as in the image to the right.

 In writing this paper, we hope to bring greater awareness and understanding of these 25 best practices, and substantiate how we determined that these activities help families sustain wealth across multiple generations.
 Each section of the paper highlights a subset of best practices and gives a broader explanation of their importance.
 As you will see, many of these best practices are interrelated and build off of one another.
 We encourage families to discuss and determine which best practices are more or less applicable to them, given the current situation of the family and its members.
 Though we do not believe that a family must implement every best practice to sustain their wealth, we do believe that most have relevance and would provide benefit at one point or another in a family’s journey.
 It is our experience that these practices, in total, are the major differentiators of families that have successfully sustained their wealth across generations.